particle1331/computational-linear-algebra/notes.md

   <br>

   Here `w_best` is the best weight found using GD.
 The analytic solution obtained using the pseudoinverse performs better.
+Try to experiment with the code, e.g. changing the signal to be quadratic (nonlinear) to see how the loss surface will change &mdash; it will still be convex, since only the data changes.
+However, it does not anymore minimize to an MSE proportional to the amplitude of the noise.

   ```python
   MSE(y, X @ w_true) = 9.343257744523987e-05